 Professional, substantial, career-oriented -- our academic program leads graduates to success in passing New York's certified public accountant exam and in career placement at some of the top national and international public accounting firms.
 You'll have ample opportunity to test your skills through cocurricular activities such as internships, community service, and student organizations with an accounting focus.
 In short, this program is a well-regarded point of entry into a profession that is consistently in high demand.

-Our combined program -- a four-year B.S. in accounting and one-year M.B.A. in professional accountancy -- meets the 150-hour requirement to sit for New York's certified public accountant exam, and our graduates boast some of the best CPA exam pass rates in the state!
+Our combined program -- a four-year B.S. and one-year M.S. in accounting -- meets the 150-hour requirement to sit for New York's certified public accountant exam, and our graduates boast some of the best CPA exam pass rates in the state!
 Once in the program, you’ll receive a thorough grounding in accounting and business principles necessary for entry into the accounting profession, including financial, managerial, tax, assurance, and consulting.
 Our courses expose you to a wide range of issues in the reporting and interpretation of financial information.
 For example, the capstone course in the graduate program considers recent developments and emerging issues, such as how international financial reporting standards will affect U.S. companies.
 Another course addresses legal aspects of fraud investigation in forensic accounting.

 Liberal arts courses and electives round out this professional core.
 Another plus: The undergraduate program gives you the flexibility to do a second minor or concentration in order to meet your personal and professional goals.

 We recognize that internships are a great way for students to gain professional experience.
 In fact, all business students take part in experiential learning as part of their requirements to graduate.
 This work may take the form of an internship or community service relevant to the business degree.